Imagine…

 • The distance between the sets of leaves is an inch and a half or more.

-If it’s early enough in the season, and you’re not sure if you can save your seedlings, it’s best to replant.
+If it’s early enough in the season, and you’re not sure if you can rescue your seedlings, it’s best to replant.
+This is especially true for quick-growing crops like lettuce.

 Watch a video from Cal Oke’s channel about fixing legginess: